Gerard-Devlin/Gerard-Devlin/README.md

 An **offline-first scientific writing workspace** designed for researchers and students working with LaTeX, Python, and scientific documents.

-ClaudePrism brings writing, computation, document management, and AI-assisted research workflows into a unified local workspace.

 - Offline-first research workflow
 - LaTeX and scientific document support
 - Python-integrated experimentation